opensourcedesign/merch-swag/README.md

 # merch-swag
-A repor to collect all files used for merch and swag etc. stickers and tshirts
+A repository to collect all files used for merch and swag etc. stickers and tshirts for opensourcedesign.net